-Whether you’re a first timer catching a massive storm in Telluride, Colorado, or a seasoned local in the Pacific Northwest, skiers and boarders are pushing beyond resort boundaries and into the backcountry more and more.
+Whether you’re a first-timer catching a massive storm in Colorado or you’re a seasoned local in the Pacific Northwest, skiers and boarders are pushing beyond resort boundaries and into the backcountry more than ever.

-Whether you’re exiting a resort boundary gate or hiking or skinning up from a trail-head, backcountry skiing requires a different mindset, and whole new set of skills and tools than your typical resort day.
-If you’re planning on getting out to an off-piste powder stash, now is the time to start learning (or reviewing) some essential backcountry skills and putting together your out-of-bounds tool kit.
+From exiting a resort boundary gate to skinning up from a trail-head, backcountry skiing requires a different mindset and whole new set of skills and tools than your typical resort day.
+If you’re planning on hitting that powder stash, now is the time to start learning (or reviewing) some essential backcountry skiing skills and putting together your out-of-bounds tool kit.

-At a minimum, you need an avalanche beacon, collapsible snow shovel, and probe whenever you’re out for a run that is not actively avalanche controlled.
-Learn how to use your kit, and practice with it.
-We carry the Pieps DSP Pro Beacon ($420) when we’re out touring, because we’ve found it to be one of the most user friendly, and very easy to learn with.
+At a minimum, you need an avalanche beacon, collapsible snow shovel, and probe whenever you’re out on a run that is not actively avalanche controlled.
+Learn how to use your kit, and practice, practice, practice.
+Hide some beer with a beacon in the snow or even the sand at the beach (put your beacon in a plastic bag) and see who can find it fastest.

-Once you’ve started piecing your backcountry kit together, and gotten your self familiarized with some of the specialized safety tools, it’s time to really start training.
+Once you’ve started piecing your backcountry kit together and gotten your self familiarized with some of the specialized safety tools, it’s time to really start training.
 The gold standard for learning about backcountry safety is the American Institute for Avalanche & Education’s (AIARE) Avalanche Level 1 Course.
 No matter where your home mountain is, there is likely an AIARE certified instructor nearby.
-If you’re not quite ready to to hit the backcountry hard, or just need to brush up on some skills, many mountain guide services offer beginner courses that introduce you to backcountry skiing skills and decision making processes.
+If you’re not quite ready to hit the backcountry hard, or just need to brush up on some skills, many mountain guide services offer beginner courses that introduce you to backcountry skiing skills and decision-making processes.

 Check The Forecast

-In the backcountry we like to remember two acronyms to aid in the decision making process.
-Go-NoGo decisions can have life or death consequences when you step out on an exposed ridge line or chute, so having every aid in making the call is very important.
+In the backcountry, we like to remember two acronyms to aid in the decision-making process.
+Decisions can have life or death consequences when you step out on an exposed ridgeline or chute, so having every aid in making the call is very important.
 The first acronym deals with technical details of the slope you’re about to ski, and is termed ALP TRUTh:

-A: Avalanche.
-Has there been avalanche activity on you chosen slope or similar ones in the last 48-hours?
+- A: Avalanche.
+Has there been avalanche activity on your chosen slope or similar ones in the last 48 hours?

-The second acronym, F.A.C.E.T.S. (pronounced faa-sets), was coined by Ian McCammon to describe ways in which our judgement can be compromised:
+The second acronym, FACETS, was coined by Ian McCammon to describe ways in which our judgment can be compromised:

-S: Social Facillitation.
+- S: Social facilitation.
 Can you be egged on by your friends to hit the pow?
 Peer pressure is a real danger in avalanche terrain when your group is excited.

 Know Before You Go